romnn/wasm-audio-effect-rack/README.md

   - dj controller audio monitor setup
   -

+- check for memory leaks with valgrind by using nightly and the default allocator
+- implement a heartbeat that checks when to disconnect
 - lint because i cannot see all the warnings anymore
 - add text based visualization with some warping and some parameters ready to be animated
 - refactor the frontend visualization code to share a common interface for connecting with audio analysis results